UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     - Get a first idea of what a program is
     - Hear about the three types of errors
     - Build up experience with the Python interpreter
-    - Use a text editor on an UPPMAX HPC cluster
+    - Use a text editor on a your HPC cluster
     - Create a Python script
     - Run a Python script